zalando-stups/senza/README.rst

 Bash Completion
 ---------------

-Bash's programmable completion feature permits typing a partial command, then pressing the :kbd:`[Tab]` key to autocomplete the command sequence.
-If multiple completions are possible, then :kbd:`[Tab]` lists them all.
+Bash's programmable completion feature permits typing a partial command, then pressing the ``[Tab]`` key to autocomplete the command sequence.
+If multiple completions are possible, then ``[Tab]`` lists them all.

 To activate bash completion for the Senza CLI, just run: